endlessor/storage-core/README.md

 *   [Textile](https://textile.io/): API mashup to weave together Filecoin, IPFS and libp2p.
 Main innovation seems to be split between [hot and cold storage layers](https://docs.textile.io/powergate/storage/
 #hot-storage-layer).

+## Roadmap

+The delivables are created in two phases

+1. A simple upload/download demostration with smart contract based access
+2. Creating a HTML-based dAPP for one use case using storage protocol e.g. a web forum

 ## Implementation